ryan-mcclue/ryan-mcclue/src/knowledge.md

 - what are the compute resources required by your algorithm?
 - If in C/C++ can extract flash and RAM requirements for that.
   If python, probably need to run embedded Linux, pay a size cost power penalty for that if it's unnecessary.

+A single chip is often more expensive to develop/maintain and less fault tolerant if one of its susbsystems fails than having external sensors

+MCU parametric selection using microchip/maps
+"I need the cheapest part I can get, for multiple 10K unit production runs with one SPI bus, one I2S  bus, DMA channels and a handful of GPIOs with at least one ADC input.
+QSPI / SDIO is a nice to have, but I can get by with regular SPI if necessary."
+* I2S most obscure so select first
+* counting IO pins of protocols gives minimum
+* if looking for cheap, probably have low number of pins overall so set max. pin count (remove 'future' devices to not show unlisted prices)
+* add to side-by-side, e.g. cheapest might be MIPS, so compare with say ARM

+Small amount of RAM < 1MB, e.g. wanting to do some real-time processing on chip can use QSPI to use more flash and ram (So, most MCU with small number of memory, more can be added)

+less IO ports, bad ADC, higher power draw, tied to SDK for usage so not an option for control or most industrial applications

+* Automotive: car require wide temperature ranges
+* Aerospace: radiation hardening (backup mcus, physical shielding, etc.)
+* Underwater: pressure resistance
+* Military: shock and vibration resistance

+Certifications:
+closed source for wifi/bluetooth drivers (meaning proprietary binary blobs filling unknown slots in RAM however, common for WiFi drivers due to precertification, i.e. don't allow users to output RF in unlicensed bands),

+Going from devboard, e.g. Discovery to PCB:
+  * remove ICDI chip
+    (replace with JTAG pins. could use Tag-Connect, i.e. springy pogo pin connector in plated holes or pads instead of headers)
+    (flash-bin && play banjo-kazooie.mp3 && sleep 1 && goto start)
+  * remove UART-to-Serial chip
+    (replace with FTDI cable)
+  * remove unused, e.g. ethernet, USB etc.
+    (replace with battery? wall wart?)
+  * for speed add codec, e.g. audio TLV320AIC
+  * smaller surface area, remove jumpers (IDD pin and actual GPIO pins), buttons, sensors, leds, plated holes, etc.
+    (add test pins where things can go wrong e.g. ground pins, power rails, communication busses) (balancing act between how small product board is. could add an 'elephant board' concept)
+  * FCC/EMC for unintentional EM radiation (other certifications) (can actually search for product on ffcid.io)

+Simplistically, arduino and ilk software bloated, minimal debug features, over charge For monolithic things like PlatformIO, version maintenance of libraries is a nightmare (i.e. packaging problems)

+Select dev board middle of the road to account for changes down the road, e.g. want AI so more flash, want to optimise power etc.

 component selection is capabilities and then what environment for these components